-Showcasing hundreds of funky vehicles, awe-inspiring landscapes, and cleverly designed interiors in tiny spaces from around the world, Van Life is perfect for who anyone daydreams about living on the open road.
+With hundreds of funky vehicles, awe-inspiring landscapes, and cleverly designed interiors in tiny spaces, Van Life is perfect for anyone who dreams about living on the open road.

 About the Author

 Foster Huntington is a photographer and filmmaker from Skamania, Washington.
 In 2011, he left his fashion job in New York City in 2011 and moved into a camper van.
 For the next three years he traveled around North America, driving some 120,000 miles, surfing and camping.
 He began the popular tumblr account and hashtag, van-life.net, in 2011 and self published a book, Home Is Where You Park It, with photos from his time on the road.
 He now lives in a treehouse in the Columbia River Gorge in Washington and works on short films and photo projects in his studio.

 "The perfect coffee table book for anyone who daydreams about living on the open road."—Bless this Stuff

 "It's armchair inspiration, a heavy dose of vicarious freedom at your fingertips, and you'll never have to worry about fixing a blown gasket." —Men's Journal